 Technical media such as photography and film usually keep the body at a distance, and therefore fulfill the Modernist paradigm of ocularcentrism – that is, an objective eye seemingly detached from the rest of the body.
 “Body Involvement,” however, investigates corporeal interactions with the material and the machine/apparatus from two points of view: (1) the artists themselves enact a creative bodily relationship with the light sensitive surface and the apparatus; (2) the viewers turn into active participants of the artwork’s coming into being by themselves manipulating the machine (Strauven 2011).

 Wanda Strauven, “The Observer’s Dilemma.
-To Touch or Not to Touch.”
-In: Media Archaeology.
-Approaches, Applications, and Implications, edited by Erkki Huhtamo and Jussi Parikka.
-Berkeley, Los Angeles, London: University of California Press 2011, pp. 148–163.
+To Touch or Not to Touch,” in Media Archaeology.
+Approaches, Applications, and Implications, eds.
+Erkki Huhtamo and Jussi Parikka (Berkeley, Los Angeles, London: University of California Press, 2011), pp. 148–163.